-- You can pauze a video anytime you want or go back to a previous step and watch it endlesly, anytime you want.
+- You can pause a video anytime you want or go back to a previous step and watch it endlessly, anytime you want.

 - In the end, you should be able now to make a room box and miniature furniture all by yourself!

-- This course has English audio and has English subtitles (other languages for subtitles are available)
+- This course has English audio and English subtitles (other languages for subtitles are available)

 It is quite hard to find any negative points about this particular course because honestly, I couldn’t do it better myself haha!